Financial Aid Refunds (Delivered Through BankMobile Disbursements)

 Your financial aid package is based upon your entire cost of attendance.
 If your approved and authorized financial aid is more than the amount you owe the college, you will receive a financial aid refund when the college receives your financial aid funds.

-All financial aid refunds are processed through Higher One, Inc. You have three options on how to receive your refund:
+All financial aid refunds are processed through BankMobile Disbursements (formerly Higher One).
+Partnering with BankMobile Disbursements gives our students access to their refunds in a method that best suits their needs.
+You have three options on how to receive your refund:

 You are ultimately responsible for maintaining eligibility for your financial aid.
 Although we review your eligibility before issuing a financial aid refund, there are circumstances where you may receive a refund from financial aid for which you are no longer eligible.
 Examples include, but are not limited to